wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 Battery Leads
 ^^^^^^^^^^^^^

-Battery leads must be copper, minimum size (cross section) 6 AWG (16mm2, 7 SWG) and maximum length 12", with red or black insulation matched to polarity, and an Anderson SB connector.
+Battery leads must be copper, minimum size (cross section) 6 AWG (16mm2, 7 SWG) and maximum length 12", color coded for polarity, with an Anderson SB connector.
 Standard 6AWG copper leads with Pink/Red SB50 battery leads often come in the Kit of Parts and are sold by FRC vendors.

 Lead Cables
 ~~~~~~~~~~~